Tashish97/Data-Science/Python_Practice/Lists/Questions.md

 8. Write a Python program to clone or copy a list
 9. Write a Python program to find the list of words that are longer than n from a given list of words
 10. Write a Program that get two lists as input and check if they have at least one common member
+11. Write a Python program to print a specified list after removing the 0th, 4th and 5th elements. (enumerate)
+12. Write a Python program to print the numbers of a specified list after removing even numbers from it
+13. Write a Python program to shuffle and print a specified list (shuffle)
+14. Write a Python program to generate and print a list of first and last 5 elements where the values are square of numbers between 1 and 30
+15. Write a Python program to generate all permutations of a list in Python. (itertools)
+16. Write a Python program to convert a list of characters into a string
+17. Write a Python program to find the index of an item in a specified list
+18. Write a Python program to flatten a shallow list
+19. Write a Python program to add a list to the second list
+20. Write a Python program to select an item randomly from a list Using random.choice()
+21. Write a python program to check whether two lists are circularly identical
+22. Write a Python program to find the second smallest number in a list
+23. Write a Python program to find the second largest number in a list
+24. Write a Python program to get unique values from a list
+25. Write a Python program to get the frequency of the elements in a list(collections)
+26. Create a list by concatenating a given list which range goes from 1 to n
+27. Write a Python program to get variable unique identification number or string
+28. Write a Python program to find common items from two lists
+29. Write a Python program to split a list based on first character of word
+30. Write a Python program to select the odd number of a list